 Clicking on any area will show you the groups, and then rooms, under that area.
 At each stage, the metrics pictured above will change to reflect your selection.
-In the screenshot above, you can see '4' people are in the test area we're using.
-If there was a capacity of 25 set for this room, you would see '4/25' to show how close the room is to being filled.
+In the screenshot above, you can see '3' people are in the test area we're using.
+If there was a capacity set for this room, it would appear as it does for the Nursery/Preschool Area and High School Area.